 Other conditions can also put people at risk of developing wet brain.
 Other causes include:

-- Hepatic encephalopathy – This is a condition that can occur when the liver isn’t functioning properly.
+- Hepatic encephalopathy – This condition can occur when the liver isn’t functioning properly.
 It can lead to a vitamin B1 deficiency.

 - Anorexia and bulimia nervosa – These disorders can also lead to a vitamin B1 deficiency.